 - In Yakitate!!
 Japan, Mokoyama disguised himself as a panda for his second rematch with Azuma.
 He lost to Azuma, but he became a real panda.

 - Subverted in Naruto.
-While Pain has a panda summon, most woundn't consider it even remotely cute, with several large piercings in it, with Rinnegan eyes, and it's frozen snarl showing it's triangular, saw-like teeth.
+While Pain has a panda summon, most wouldn't consider it even remotely cute, with several large piercings, Rinnegan eyes, and a frozen snarl showing triangular, saw-like teeth.